-The largest development ever on the Sunshine Coast, called Aura will take over 30 years to develop and finish.
+The most significant development ever on the Sunshine Coast, called Aura, will take over 30 years to develop and finish.
 This development is positioned directly behind Caloundra, to the south of the Sunshine Coast.
 Aptly named Caloundra South, this development is home to over 50,000 people.
 You can see a 90 second video about Aura here.

 At the time of writing, you can buy a 250m2 block of land for $215,000.

-I feel Stockland does an excellent job with land developments, this one is certainly exciting with something for everyone.
+I feel Stockland does an excellent job with land developments; this one is undoubtedly exciting with something for everyone.
 You can read a lot of news articles about the progress here.